 Additionally, Microsoft has promised widespread compatibility for Xbox One accessories with the Xbox Series X. Just about any accessory you buy for the Xbox One will also function with the Xbox Series X later this year, meaning that your headsets, racing wheels, fightsticks and other immersion-building gadgets will continue to function on the next generation of consoles.

 Winner: PS4.
 Sony's console is more attractive, packs a more feature-rich controller and currently is the only of the two to support virtual reality.

 Xbox One vs PS4: Performance and graphics

 Winner: PS4.
-Games look stunning on both systems, but the stock PS4 offers better resolution for many titles.
+Games still look great on both consoles, but the base PS4 offers better resolution for many titles.

 Both consoles can broadcast gameplay directly to Twitch, though only PS4 can stream to YouTube.
 PS4 players can share their screenshots and videos to Facebook and Twitter, whereas Xbox owners are limited to the latter network.
 Xbox One gamers have the option of streaming to Microsoft's Mixer service.

 Both systems also permit off-TV play, for those times the family is hogging the living room.
 Sony's Remote Play feature lets you stream PS4 games to a PlayStation Vita handheld, select Xperia devices, or your PC and Mac.
 Xbox One players, on the other hand, can stream their games to their Windows 10 laptops or tablets.